post-self/motes-played.post-self.ink/content/thoughts.md

 [^welcome]: Which is valid!
 Curate your engagement.
 Stay healthy with your media consumption.
 The Post-Self community explicitly welcomes a come-and-go, curation-friendly approach in all our spaces.

+[^jews]: The Odists are famously Jews; why is she quoting 1 Corinthians?
+But then, I suppose Paul was famously a Jew, too...

+[^wretched]: Remember that mention of sciatica?
+Yeeeah...

-[^thoughts]: Those who *do* engage with interests and kinks often considered problematic think about them and their potentially problematic aspects *far* more than most, even those who dislike them, I guarantee you.
+[^thoughts]: Many of those who *do* engage with interests and kinks often considered problematic think about consent and those potentially problematic aspects *far* more than most, even those who dislike them, I guarantee you.